SeByDocKy/pvbrain2/README.md

 <br/>_Video in French._

 # Installation steps:
-> First of all be sure you have installed on your machine the ESP32 S3 driver from [Sillicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+__First of all be sure you have installed on your machine the ESP32 S3 driver from [Sillicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).__

-Classic procedure:
+Classic procedure :

+> <details>
+><summary>Click here for show the Dummy procedure. :arrow_heading_down:</summary>
+>
+> :back:
-> - i) Retrieve the [PVbrain 2.0](https://github.com/SeByDocKy/pvbrain2/archive/refs/heads/main.zip) zip (by right clicking) and save it into a new created folder, eg. /pvbrain2
+> - :one: :heavy_minus_sign: Retrieve the [PVbrain 2.0](https://github.com/SeByDocKy/pvbrain2/archive/refs/heads/main.zip) zip (by right clicking) and save it into a new created folder, eg. /pvbrain2
-> - ii) Uncompress the zip file into your local folder (/pvbrain2) or into your/config/esphome folder of HASSIO (use samba share to transfer the uncompressed files)
+> - :two: :heavy_minus_sign: Uncompress the zip file into your local folder (/pvbrain2) or into your/config/esphome folder of HASSIO (use samba share to transfer the uncompressed files).
-> - iii) Open your esphome's secrets.yaml file and check if wifi_ssid, wifi_password and ap_password variables are correctly corresponding with your local WiFi informations
+> - :three: :heavy_minus_sign: Open your esphome's secrets.yaml file and check if wifi_ssid, wifi_password and ap_password variables are correctly corresponding with your local WiFi informations.
-> - iv) Edit the PVbrain2.yaml and comment/uncomment each package according to your own solar setup.
+> - :four: :heavy_minus_sign: Edit the PVbrain2.yaml and comment/uncomment each package according to your own solar setup.
-> - v) Compile and upload the code on your ESP32 S3 device
+> - :five: :heavy_minus_sign: Compile and upload the code on your ESP32 S3 device.
+> </details>

 Dummy procedure (for newbabies):

+> <details>
+><summary>Click here for show the Dummy procedure. :arrow_heading_down:</summary>
+>
+> :back:
-> - i) Create/sign in a [Github](https://github.com/) accompt.
-You can create it faster with OAuth2 via your google account for example
+> - :one: :heavy_minus_sign: Create/sign in a [Github](https://github.com/) accompt.
+You can create it faster with OAuth2 via your google account for example.
-> - ii) Open the following [Gitpod](https://gitpod.io/#https://github.com/SeByDocKy/pvbrain2/tree/main) link.
-The first time you will need also to sign in into gitpod framework for example with your previously created Github account.
+> - :two: :heavy_minus_sign: Open the following [Gitpod](https://gitpod.io/#https://github.com/SeByDocKy/pvbrain2/tree/main) link.
+>   - The first time you will need also to sign in into gitpod framework for example with your previously created Github account.
-> - iii) When logged into Gitpod, you will see during the ESPhome installation, some log lines printed in the terminal.
-Wait a couples of minutes to let finish the processus.
-When done, press the "Open Browser" located at the botton right of the Gitpod page.
-It should open a new webpage with the ESPhome Dashboard
+> - :three: :heavy_minus_sign: When logged into Gitpod, you will see during the ESPhome installation, some log lines printed in the terminal.
+>   - Wait a couples of minutes to let finish the processus.
+>   - When done, press the "Open Browser" located at the botton right of the Gitpod page.
+>   - It should open a new webpage with the ESPhome Dashboard.
-> - iv) On the ESPhome Dashboard, click first on "secret" button located at the top right corner.
-Replace "xxxxxxxx", "yyyyyyyy" and "zzzzzzzz" with your own WiFi SSID/password and AP informations (AP password will allow to access to your PVbrain2 if your WiFi/LAN is down).
-Be aware, WiFi password must be a minimum of 8 caractars.
-If not, you will need to change your WiFi password correspondly.
-Click on "save" and quit the secret page by clicking on the top left cross.
+> - :four: :heavy_minus_sign: On the ESPhome Dashboard, click first on "secret" button located at the top right corner.
+>   - Replace "xxxxxxxx", "yyyyyyyy" and "zzzzzzzz" with your own WiFi SSID/password and AP informations (AP password will allow to access to your PVbrain2 if your WiFi/LAN is down).
+>   - Be aware, WiFi password must be a minimum of 8 caractars.
+>     - If not, you will need to change your WiFi password correspondly.
+>   - Click on "save" and quit the secret page by clicking on the top left cross.
-> - v) Click on "Edit" for the PVbrain2 model.
-Comment and/or uncomment each package according to your own solar setup and save the file.
+> - :five: :heavy_minus_sign: Click on "Edit" for the PVbrain2 model.
+>   - Comment and/or uncomment each package according to your own solar setup and save the file.
 (Tip: you can comment/uncomment several lines simultaneously by selecting the lines and press on CTRL + /)
-> - vi) Plug your ESP32-S3 with a USB data cable first then the on top right corner, choose "Install" then on "Plug into this computer" to compile the firmware.
+> - :six: :heavy_minus_sign: Plug your ESP32-S3 with a USB data cable first then the on top right corner, choose "Install" then on "Plug into this computer" to compile the firmware.
 It can be a long processus !!!.
-Wait a couple of minutes (it first compile the code at background during 3-4min) then it starts the flashing part.
-You should see a progression bar running when flashing.
+>   - Wait a couple of minutes (it first compile the code at background during 3-4min) then it starts the flashing part.
+>     - You should see a progression bar running when flashing.
-> - vii) You finished the flashing procedure.
-If you entered correctly your WiFi informations in the secrets.yaml file, you should see a notification in Home Assistant asking you to accept a new ESPhome device.
-Accept it...
-You finished!!!!.
+> - :seven: :heavy_minus_sign: You finished the flashing procedure.
+>   - If you entered correctly your WiFi informations in the secrets.yaml file, you should see a notification in Home Assistant asking you to accept a new ESPhome device.
+>   - Accept it... __You finished!!!!__
+> </details>

 # Main PCB Layout :